 Prof. Dr. Ulrich Kühnen

-Dr. Kühnen is Professor of Psychology at Jacobs University Bremen and Coordinator of the BA program “Intercultural Relations and Behavior”.
+Dr. Kühnen is Professor of Psychology at Jacobs University Bremen and study program coordinator of the “Master Program in Psychology”.

 Annette Gisevius is Head of Training at InterCultur .
 She holds a degree in Culture Studies of Leuphana University, Germany and a BA from Angelo State University in Texas.
 She facilitates intercultural trainings for target groups of all ages, incl. teachers and trainers with a focus on cultural awareness, cultural conflict styles and experiential learning in non-formal adult education.
 Annette Gisevius has worked and lived in Germany, Argentina, Chile, and the USA.
 She completed a formal education as an “intercultural coach”, is a certified administrator for the Intercultural Development Inventory (IDI), the Intercultural Conflict Style Inventory, and the Cultural Detective.
 She is also a certified trainer of Betzavta and TOP (c) (Technology of participation).